Skip to content

 Dinefwr, Carmarthenshire

-Discover some of the oldest trees in Britain at Dinefwr.
-There are nearly 300 ancient trees here, and you find half of them in the medieval deer park.
+Discover some of the oldest trees in Britain at Dinefwr, where there are nearly 300 ancient specimens.
+You'll find half of them in the medieval deer park as you follow a circular route designed by Lancelot 'Capability' Brown in 1775.
 The parkland is a designated National Nature Reserve and Site of Special Scientific Interest (SSSI).Walk among Dinefwr's trees

 Fountains Abbey & Studley Royal, Yorkshire